ibm-cloud-docs/watson-knowledge-studio/ml-annotator.md

 # Machine-learning model creation workflow
 {: #ml_annotator}

-Create a machine-learning annotator that trains a model you can use to identify entities, coreferences, and relationships of interest in new documents.
+Create a machine learning annotator that trains a model you can use to identify entities, coreferences, and relationships of interest in new documents.
 {: shortdesc}

-Understand the typical workflow for creating a machine-learning annotator component in {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}}.
+Understand the typical workflow for creating a machine learning annotator component in {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}}.

 All the steps are performed by the project manager, except for the *Annotate documents* step, which is performed by the human annotator.
 Because human annotators are often subject matter experts, they might be consulted during the creation of workspace resources, such as the type system, also.